shadowezz/Productiv/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

-  * Use case ends
+  * Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 Productiv shows an error message.

-      Use case resumes at step 2
+      Use case resumes at step 2.

 * 4a.
-The given input is invalid
+The given input is invalid.

-    * 4a1 Productiv shows an error message
+    * 4a1 Productiv shows an error message.

-      Use case resumes at step 2
+      Use case resumes at step 2.

-**Use case: `UC11 - Delete a contact`**
+**Use case: `UC12 - Delete a contact`**

 **Precondition(s):**
 * **`User is in the Contact mode`**